dbach-projects/colormod_drupal_module/README.md

 A module that allows you to change hsl() css variables located the current Drupal theme styles.css file.
 Changes are made in the administrator section of Drupal.

+## Install

+In a Drupal project:

+- create a colormod directory at: web/modules/custom/colormod
+- Add the repo contents in here
+- enable the module inside the Drupal admin section

 ## Features

 - dynamically generated form